djaramil/esp32S-Workshop/en/part2/CERT1.md

 **Note** : *If you are adding a certificate to a browser certificate manager, please ensure you are adding a Certificate Authority certificate.
 This should allow you to import a .pem or .der file.
 If it is asking for a .p12 file then you are trying to import a certificate and key, so are in the wrong section of the certificate manager.
 You want to be adding a **Certificate Authority** certificate or certificate chain.*

-### Step 7 - Updating the ESP8266 code to use the certificate to establish a secure connection
+### Step 7 - Updating the ESP32S code to use the certificate to establish a secure connection

 When a server connects using SSL/TLS it presents its own certificate for verification.
 The client uses its local CA certificate store to validate the certificate presented by the server is authentic, by validating that a known CA signed the certificate.

-Part of the certificate verification process checks that the certificate is in data (not before the start time of the certificate and not after certificate expiry time), so the ESP8266 needs to know the correct date/time.
+Part of the certificate verification process checks that the certificate is in data (not before the start time of the certificate and not after certificate expiry time), so the ESP32S needs to know the correct date/time.
 The Network Time Protocol can be used to get the correct time from Internet servers.

-You have already uploaded the CA certificate to the ESP8266, so now the code needs to be updated to load the certificate from the flash file system and switch to using a SSL/TLS connection.
+You have already uploaded the CA certificate to the ESP32S, so now the code needs to be updated to load the certificate from the flash file system and switch to using a SSL/TLS connection.

 Make the following code changes:

 - Add an include at the top of the file to access the file system : `#include <FS.h>`
-- Add an include after the **ESP8266WiFi.h** include to add time : `#include <time.h>`
+- Add an include after the **WiFi.h** include to add time : `#include <time.h>`
 - Change the MQTT_PORT to use the secure port 8883 : `#define MQTT_PORT 8883`
 - Add a new #define to name the CA certificate : `#define CA_CERT_FILE "/rootCA_certificate.der"`
 - Change the wifiClient to use the secure version : `WiFiClientSecure wifiClient;`